Free Pattern - Hot Cross Quilt Block

 Posted by Elaine Huff on

 Today let's sew together this traditional quilt block called Hot Cross.
 I assume it's named after hot cross buns but that's only a guess!
-It looks more difficult than it is so let's get started!
+It is easier than it looks so let's get started!

 Sewing Directions: